An introduction to computer audio

 If you have downloads in MP3 or FLAC, add a couple of them.

 If the collection is too big, everything slows down, no fun when experimenting with different players or taggers.
-Besides, if you make errors, you can easily correct it.
+Besides, if you make errors, you can easily correct them.

 This allows you to familiarize yourself with the tasks and therefore the software needed.